dron3flyv3r/godot-agents-tui/README.md

 - Reward progression over time
 - Episode length trends
 - Up to 2000 samples retained in history
+- Every time a training run finishes, the controller stores its metrics as a JSON file under `.rlcontroller/runs/`.
+Use `c` to pick any saved run and overlay it on the current chart, then press `C` to clear overlays when you're done comparing.

 ### Export Tab